Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/02 Mods - Ammo/Honey Badger + .300 Blackout Framework [Pillii]/readme.txt

 ----------------------------------------------------------
 -Explanation:
-Fixes faulty NPC loadouts and being able to sell to traders.
+Fixes NPC loadouts for vanilla Anomaly.
 Recommended use of NPC loadouts files rank fix in this same patch pack for full coverage.

 Integration into the vanilla corpse, reward, and stash systems.